CVE-2024-1621

 CVE-2024-1621 is a high-severity Improper Verification of Source of a Communication Channel (CWE-940) vulnerability in Nt-Ware Uniflow Online.
 Its CVSS base score is 8.3 (High).

-Operationally, ranked in the top 44.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique ARP Cache Poisoning (T1557.002); ranked at the 29th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References